 Your first aid kit

-As well as the above medicines above, do also keep a well prepared first aid kit.
+As well as the above medicines above, also keep a well prepared first aid kit.
 This can help treat minor cuts, sprains and bruises, and reduce the risk of cuts becoming infected.
 It should contain the following items:

 - bandages – these can support injured limbs, such as a sprained wrist, and also apply direct pressure to larger cuts before being treated in hospital